Once More Unto Prentonia, Dear Friends

 In the wider world, these are times of mass uncertainty and grave inequity.
 That’s why Tranmere Rovers may be the club of bygone times, of Dixie Dean and Pongo Waring, but it’s also why Tranmere Rovers is the club of now, of unending ambition in the murkiest of depths.

 When we’re cradling another season killed in cold blood, flopping about mournfully in pursuit of flickering dreams, it seems so unlikely that we’ll muster the enthusiasm to rebound.
 Yet here we are, and here we go.
 We’ll always find a team around here.
 We’ll always be ready to fight.
 We’ve done so for 133 years, through wars and crises and turmoil.
 And we’ll do so again.
 Right here, right now.

 Even when it seems impossible, when the forces of adversity conspire against us in the harshest tones, August will round into view and eleven men will line up on the inviolable turf of Prenton Park: chests out, chins up, fourteen sacred letters stitched in blue over their hearts.

 The whistle will blow.
 The crowd will roar.
 Together, we’ll unleash more hunger, passion and determination than most measly opponents can comprehend.
 We’ll live on.
 We’ll punch again.
 Regardless of what’s gone before.
 Because of what’s gone before.

-Time will tell.
 We’ll gather again.
 We’ll sing again.
 We’ll commandeer trains and rock on through the gloom.
-New layers will be added to Tranmere Rovers lore.
-Stronger through struggle.
-Broader through adversity.
+New layers will be added to Tranmere Rovers lore, stronger through struggle, broader through adversity.

 Be wilder.
 Have more fun.
 Laugh louder.
 The further we fall, the more expressive and boisterous we should become.
 Bewitch people with our nonchalance, our blind devotion, our nonsensical passion.